 Want to Renounce your US Citizenship?

 While renouncing US citizenship is possible, it’s not recommended.
 If you give up your citizenship, finding a job in the US will be difficult, and you may lose the opportunity to pass your citizenship on to your children who could gain US tax benefits.
-Also, as we have seen with this difficult year (2020), when borders and economies close, US citizenship may prove to be especially useful.
+Also, as we have seen when the pandemic affects the entire world and countries’ borders, US citizenship may prove to be especially useful.

 The US Citizenship laws and policies have certain requirements in order for you to renounce responsibly.